11 Super Helpful Corporate Event Photography Tips

 This won’t be suitable for a formal event, of course, but can be great for an office party or outdoor event.

 10. Make backups

 Depending on your contract, you may be expected to hand over the photos to your client at the end of the day.
 Don’t make the mistake of giving them your only copy.
-Keep multiple backups of the photos on your computer or hard-drive so that if anything goes wrong, you can always provide them another copy.
+Keep multiple backups of the photos on your computer or hard drive so that if anything goes wrong, you can always provide them with another copy.